40 Easy Ways to Burn Extra Calories Every Day

 Go Grocery Shopping

-As long as you’re shopping for healthy foods, the supermarket can help you slim down in two ways.
+As long as you're shopping for healthy foods, the supermarket can help you slim down in two ways.
 Lifting and pushing movements you make while collecting everything you need around the store work your shoulders and core.
-In fact, spending 22 minutes shopping for these 16 Staples for a Flat Belly Kitchen to burn off a 100 calories.
+In fact, spending 22 minutes shopping for these food staples for a flat belly to burn off 100 calories.

 Take a Lunchtime Stroll